-A charitable organization would need to be considered a religious institution in order to be exempt from Fla.
+A charitable1 organization is exempt from Fla.
 Stat.
-496.401-496.424 and the requirement to file with FDACS.* In order to be considered a religious institution, the charitable organization (“group or corporation”) should “form an integral part of a religious institution that is exempt from federal income tax” and should not be “primarily supported by funds solicited outside its own membership or congregation.**
+496.401-496.424 and not required to file with FDACS only if it qualifies as a religious institution.
+In order to be considered a religious institution, the charitable organization (“group or corporation”) should “form an integral part of a religious institution that is exempt from federal income tax"2 and should not be “primarily supported by funds solicited outside its own membership or congregation.”

 Florida does not accept the unified registration statement, so the state-specific charitable registration form must be used.

-This state requires organizations to include specific statements whenever the organization is requesting donations (also called “charitable solicitation”).
-Religious organizations generally are not required to include this statement, but posting the language is often a best practice to build trust with donors and state regulators.
+This state requires organizations to include specific statements whenever an organization is requesting donations (also called “charitable solicitation”).
+Religious organizations generally are not required to include such statements, but posting the language is often a best practice to build trust with donors and state regulators.
 Below is sample language to use with charitable solicitations in this state:

 *ORG* is based in *STATE*.
 The solicitation is made in support of *ORG*’s religious purpose to *PURPOSE*.
 Questions about *ORG* can be directed to *NAME* at *PHONE*.
 Upon request, *ORG* can provide: (1) the amount of this contribution which is deductible as a charitable contribution under federal income tax law; and (2) a written financial statement. *ORG*’s registration does not imply endorsement.